did-method-plc/did-method-plc/README.md

 ### Operation Serialization, Signing, and Validation

-There are a couple variations on the operation data object schema.
+There are a couple of variations on the operation data object schema.
 The operations are also serialized both as simple JSON objects, or binary DAG-CBOR encoding for the purpose of hashing or signing.

 A regular creation or update operation contains the following fields: